arieldeardorff/SpreadsheetWorkshop/README.md

 # Designing Reproducible Spreadsheets

 This is the Github repo for my UCSF Library Workshop "Designing Reproducible Spreadsheets."

+The class etherpad is here: [https://etherpad.wikimedia.org/p/UCSF_spreadsheetclass](https://etherpad.wikimedia.org/p/UCSF_spreadsheetclass)

 If you have any ideas, suggestions, questions or comments feel free to open an issue, submit a pull request, or send me an email!

 ----